 By Micha Shalev, MHA

 Micha Shalev, MHA CDP CDCM CADDCT, is the co-owner of The Oasis at Dodge Park, Dodge Park Rest Home and The Adult Day Club at Dodge Park located at 101 and 102 Randolph Road in Worcester.
-He holds a master’s degree in healthcare management and is a graduate of the National Council of Certified Dementia Practitioners program, and a well-known speaker covering Alzheimer’s and dementia training topics.
-He can be reached at 508-853-8180 or by email at firstname.lastname@example.org.
+He holds a master’s degree in health care management, is a graduate of the National Council of Certified Dementia Practitioners program, and is a well-known speaker covering Alzheimer’s and dementia training topics.
+He can be reached at 508-853-8180 or firstname.lastname@example.org.